-As previously mentioned, you can divide this section into further subsections depending on how long your literature review will be.
+As previously mentioned, you can divide this section into further subsections depending on your literature review’s length.
 You can also have a separate heading for each research method, theme, or theory to help your readers better understand your research.

 Here are some tips for you to write a flawless main body of literature review;